ddmitov/perl-executing-browser/README.md

 Perl Distribution Compactor depends on [Module::ScanDeps](https://metacpan.org/pod/Module::ScanDeps) and [File::Copy::Recursive](https://metacpan.org/pod/File::Copy::Recursive) CPAN modules, which are included in the ``{PEB_binary_directory}/sdk/lib`` folder.

 ## Perl Scripts API
-Every Perl script run by PEB is called by clicking a link or submitting a form to a pseudo filename composed from the name of the JavaScript object with the settings of the Perl script and a ``.settings`` extension.
+Every Perl script run by PEB is called by clicking a link or submitting a form to a pseudo filename composed of the name of the JavaScript object with the settings of the Perl script and a ``.settings`` extension.

 A minimal example of a Perl script settings object: